Aeroflot is Russia’s de facto national carrier and largest airline.

-- In 1989, Aeroflot was the first Russian airline to become a member of the International Air Transport Association (IATA).
+- Aeroflot was the first Russian airline company to join the International Air Transport Association (IATA) in 1989.

 - Through its hub at Sheremetyevo Airport in Moscow, Aeroflot, under the winter schedule (from October 28, 2017 through March 24, 2018), operates flights on 137 routes in 51 countries (50 routes in Russia).
 Inside Russia, Aeroflot has four branches - in St. Petersburg, Kaliningrad, Perm, and Vladivostok.

 - According to full-year 2017 results, Aeroflot carried 32.8 million passengers (13.3% up year-on-year).
 91.8 billion passenger-kilometres were flown (an 11.0% increase), the load factor constituted 81.8% (+0.5 p.p.).
 In 2017, the total of 50.1 million passengers flew with all the companies of Aeroflot Group (+15.4%).
 The Group has joined the global Top 20 airline carriers in terms of passenger volume.

 - To meet the needs of its passengers, Aeroflot is increasing its fleet and has built its own new hub in Moscow Sheremetyevo Airport.

 - As part of its commitment to safety, Aeroflot operates the largest Center of Flight Control (CFC) in Eastern Europe.
 The company also set up an up-to-date Emergency Operations Center based on modern technologies.
 The airline opened its own aviation school.
 Aeroflot’s Hub Control Center has been put into operation in Sheremetyevo with the purpose to coordinate transfer connection processes and oversee the flight control at the airport.